Crochet Flower Coasters

 But if you decide to make the flowers and use them just as decorations then you can use any other material you may have at home, like acrylic yarn or even jute.

-For this pattern I’ve used category 4- worsted yarn but you can also use a thinner yarn and make smaller flowers to create a garland or if you prefer use super chunky yarn and to make colourful flower cushions.
+For this pattern I’ve used category 4- worsted yarn but you can also use a thinner yarn and make smaller flowers to create a garland or if you prefer use super chunky yarn and to make colorful flower cushions.
 The possibilities are endless!!

-You can also use any colour combinations and make them as mine, using two colours or just make them in one colour or if your imagination is running wild mix and match any leftover yarn and create your own colour way for your coasters!
+You can also use any colour combinations and make them as mine, using two colors or just make them in one colour or if your imagination is running wild mix and match any leftover yarn and create your own colour way for your coasters!

 MATERIALS